-- 1. Describe each existing building on the ACQUISITION parcel(s) and the planned use for the buildings.
+1. Describe each existing building on the ACQUISITION parcel(s) and the planned use for the buildings.
 If the buildings will not be demolished to create a PARK/OPEN SPACE, further describe the structures and the proposed use for them.
-The intent of the LWCF program is to provide outdoor public recreation. - NPS will not approve an ACQUISITION if the majority of the land includes one or more buildings that will not be demolished to create a PARK or OPEN SPACE.
+The intent of the LWCF program is to provide outdoor public recreation.

+NPS will not approve an ACQUISITION if the majority of the land includes one or more buildings that will not be demolished to create a PARK or OPEN SPACE.
 However, note that the cost of some buildings/structures may need to be excluded from the TOTAL PROJECT COST.
 The LWCF MANUAL states, "LWCF funding may be used to acquire a structure only if it will be used to support or is necessary to achieve the outdoor recreation goal for the site."
-Consultation with OGALS regarding the eligibility of the structure for ACQUISITION assistance is encouraged prior to APPLICATION submission. - 2.
-Explain if the ACQUISITION parcel(s) will require DEVELOPMENT to make the parcel(s) useable by the public.
+Consultation with OGALS regarding the eligibility of the structure for ACQUISITION assistance is encouraged prior to APPLICATION submission.

+- 2. Explain if the ACQUISITION parcel(s) will require DEVELOPMENT to make the parcel(s) useable by the public.
 If DEVELOPMENT is not necessary, provide an explanation. - a.
 Examples of when an ACQUISITION may not require DEVELOPMENT include the presence of an existing fire or safety road that is readily useable as a trail or walking pathway, where the ACQUISITION will EXPAND the PARK to preserve the VIEWSHED for the public, and where the ACQUISITION will EXPAND the PARK to protect a wildlife corridor for the public to use to watch wildlife. - 3.
 If DEVELOPMENT is necessary, provide the following: - a.
-Description (up to one page) of the DEVELOPMENT necessary to make the parcels useable. - Estimated cost of the DEVELOPMENT.
+Description (up to one page) of the DEVELOPMENT necessary to make the parcels useable. - b.
+Estimated cost of the DEVELOPMENT. - c.

-- c.
 Funding source(s) to cover the estimated cost of the DEVELOPMENT. - d.
-DEVELOPMENT timeline starting with the ACQUISITION completion date and ending with the date the parcels will become useable by the public (must be useable by the public within three years upon the close of escrow).
+DEVELOPMENT timeline starting with the ACQUISITION completion date and ending with the date the parcels will become useable by the public (must be useable by the public within three years upon the close of escrow). - 4.
+If planned development for public outdoor recreation will be delayed for up to three years from the date of acquisition, include the following information: - a.
+Why immediate acquisition of the property is necessary. - b.
+What facilities will be developed and when such development will occur.